Drug Court in Montgomery County, PA

 A diversion (or diversionary) program is a type of sentence that permits people to be held accountable for their actions without subjecting them to a permanent criminal conviction.
 Diversionary programs have become more prevalent in recent years as more people recognize how devastating a criminal conviction can be to a young person trying to develop a career.

-The Montgomery County Drug Court is a diversionary program, meaning that if a person successfully completes the program the charges are dismissed.
+The Montgomery County Drug Court Program is a diversionary program, meaning that if a person successfully completes the program the charges are dismissed.
 Once charges are dismissed, the entire incident can be expunged from the criminal record as if the person had never been criminal charged at all.

 I have helped many people get into the Montgomery County Drug Court Program.
 Please contact the Law Office of Henry S. Hilles, III at 610-270-8800 or click here so that we may review and discuss your rights and options.